 Our role is to measure your risk tolerance and then effectively manage that risk day-to-day in order to satisfy your investment objectives.
 A versatile combination of stocks, bonds and alternative assets such as options is the best scenario.
-By diversifying your investments and putting money into stocks, bonds and alternative assets, you ensure some safety while leaving opportunity for above-average returns for your investment portfolio.
+By diversifying your investments and putting money into stocks, bonds and alternative assets, you reduce risk and leave opportunity for above-average returns for your investment portfolio.

 Capital Appreciation – A rise in the value of an asset based on a rise in market price.
 Essentially, the capital that was invested in the security has increased in value, and the capital appreciation portion of the investment includes all of the market value exceeding the original investment or cost basis.
 Capital appreciation is one of the two main sources of investment returns, with the other being dividend or interest income.

 Long Term Growth – An investing strategy or concept where a security will appreciate in value for a relatively long period of time, whether or not the growth is initiated immediately or later on.
 Long-term growth is a relative term, as the investing horizon differs across investing styles, but the perceived appreciation in the security remains the same.

 Income Generation – A combination of high-dividend, low volatility stocks as well as investment grade high quality corporate bonds and other income producing investments.
 Also includes premium generated from selling out-of-the-money options.